yanzipei/VF-HM/README.md

 ## Citation
-If you use this method or this code in your research, then please kindly cite it:
+If you use our method or our code in your research, please kindly cite it:
 ```
 @inproceedings{yan2023vfhm,
-title={VF-HM: Vision Loss Estimation using Fundus Photograph for High Myopia},
+title={{VF-HM}: Vision loss estimation using fundus photograph for high myopia},
 author={Zipei Yan, Dong Liang, Linchuan Xu, Jiahang Li, Zhengji Liu, Shuai Wang, Jiannong Cao, Chea-su Kee},
 booktitle={MICCAI},
 year={2023},